vishal044/Call-Recorder/README.md

 #### Player
 On clicking a call log, a menu pops up giving option to the user, to chose from various media payers on device.
+FileReader class is used to give the access of mp4 file to music players on device.